Lucas-Curran/BPAdventure/README.md

 This project was created with the collaboration of four Java programmers for the BPA Software Engineering event (2021-2022)

+If you enjoy our work, consider checking out our prequel, BPArty.

 Compilation/Building directions:

 	Specific IDE building instructions come from: https://libgdx.com/wiki/start/import-and-running